Lesser Known Causes of Chronic Constipation in Children

 Conclusion

 Dealing with chronic constipation may not be as simple as upping fibre and hydration.
-Food allergies and sensitivities, such as cows milk and vitamin B12 deficiency are the less obvious contributors of constipation in children that certainly warrant further investigation.
+Food allergies and sensitivities, such as cows milk and inadequate intake of vitamin B12 are the less obvious contributors of constipation in children that certainly warrant further investigation.
 Constipation in children can be multifactorial and it’s important to work with your healthcare practitioner to properly assess and identify the individually factors that may be at play.

 References